High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we demonstrate the empirical performance of the trust-region SSQP method~(Algorithm \ref{Alg:STORM}).~We apply the methods to a subset of equality-constrained problems from the CUTEst~test~set \citep{Gould2014CUTEst} to find first- and second-order stationary points, referred to as TR-SSQP and~TR-SSQP2, respectively.
-The methods are compared with the line-search SSQP method \citep[referred to as LS-SSQP]{Berahas2025Sequential}, where a similar stochastic oracle enabling irreducible noise~with~first-order complexity guarantee is studied.
+In this section, we demonstrate the empirical performance of the trust-region SSQP method (Algorithm \ref{Alg:STORM}).
+We apply the methods to a subset of 35 equality-constrained problems from the CUTEst test set \citep{Gould2014CUTEst} to find first- and second-order stationary points, referred to as TR-SSQP and TR-SSQP2, respectively.
+The 35 problems in our experiment have $d\leq10$ and $m\leq 5$.
 We introduce the algorithm setup in Section \ref{subsec:5.1}.
-In Section \ref{subsec:5.2}, we examine the performance~of~the algorithms for various values of $\epsilon$ without irreducible noise.
-In Section \ref{subsec:5.3}, we~examine~their~performance under different combinations of irreducible noise.
+In Section \ref{subsec:5.2}, we examine the performance of the algorithms for various values of $\epsilon$ without irreducible noise.
+In Section \ref{subsec:5.3}, we examine their performance under different combinations of irreducible noise.$\quad\quad$